awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-tutorial-sap-hana.md

 1. Under **Integrate with AWS Systems Manager OpsCenter**, select the check box next to **Generate AWS Systems Manager OpsCenter OpsItems for remedial actions** to view and get notifications when problems are detected for the selected applications\.
 To track the operations that are performed to resolve operational work items, called OpsItems, that are related to your AWS resources, provide an SNS topic ARN\.

 1. You can optionally enter tags to help you identify and organize your resources\.
-CloudWatch Application Insights supports both tag\-based and AWS CloudFormation\-based resource groups, with the exception of Application Auto Scaling groups\.
+CloudWatch Application Insights supports both tag\-based and AWS CloudFormation stack\-based resource groups, with the exception of Application Auto Scaling groups\.
 For more information, see [Tag Editor](https://docs.aws.amazon.com/ARG/latest/userguide/tag-editor.html) in the *AWS Resource Groups and Tags User Guide*\.

 1. Choose **Next** to continue to set up monitoring\.